UnionInternationalCheminsdeFer/OSDM/processes.md

 #### Getting Coach Layouts

-To support graphical seat reservation which allow a customer to conveniently choose its preferred place two resources are added:
+Graphical seat reservation allows a customer to conveniently choose its preferred place.
+Therefore two resources are added: First, `GET /coachLayouts` to import all coach-layouts of an allocator.
+This service can be used periodically as master data service .
+Second, `GET /coachLayouts/{layoutId}` returns the information for a given `layoutId` and can be used during the on-line offering and booking process.

-1. `GET /coach-layouts`
-2. `GET /coach-layouts`

-## A complex example mixing Offers and Fares
+## A Complex Example Mixing Offers and Fares

 ### Request From Front-end

-I want to go from Rotterdam to Wien StefanPlatz via Antwerp
+I want to go from Rotterdam to Wien Stephansplatz via Antwerp.

 ### Request Submitted to SNCB